Terry Parsons

-Terence Parsons (19 June 1935 – 8 May 1999) was a former Welsh professional snooker player.
+Terence Parsons (19 June 1935 – 8 May 1999) was a Welsh amateur snooker player.
 He won five Welsh national snooker championship titles and an Amateur World Championship title during his professional career.
 He became a Welsh national champion in 1961, 1965, 1969, 1982 and 1984 and won the World Amateur Snooker Championship in 1982 at the age of 47.

 Career

 Parsons won his maiden Welsh Amateur Snooker Championship title in 1961 with a comfortable 6–2 win over John Price in the final.
 He registered his second Welsh Amateur Snooker Championship title win in 1965 with a 6–2 win over Bob Berryman.
 In 1969, he won his third Welsh Snooker Championship title with a 6–1 victory over John Prosser.

 After a gap of twelve years, he participated in the Welsh Amateur Snooker Championship in 1981 and reached the quarterfinals of the competition.
 However, he eventually lost to the tournament's finalist Elwyn Richards and was knocked out of the tournament.
 In the following year in 1982, he came back strong to clinch his fourth career Welsh Amateur Snooker Championship title after defeating Mario Berni 9–7 in the final.

 Parsons also participated at the 1982 World Amateur Snooker Championship which was held in Calgary, Canada.
 In his maiden appearance at the World Amateur Championship, he reached his first ever Amateur World Championship final with seven wins and the only loss came against Paddy Browne of Ireland.
 He defeated Malcolm Bradley in the quarterfinals with a whitewash victory and registered a 8–5 victory over his Welsh compatriot Wayne Jones.
 He secured his maiden Amateur World Championship title by defeating Jim Bear of Canada with a 11–8 victory in the final despite Parsons trialling 7–1 in the opening session of the final.
 He also became the fourth Welsh snooker player to win Snooker World Championship after Gary Owen, Doug Mountjoy and Cliff Wilson.
 Parsons's world triumph outside Wales was considered as a great achievement since he had the prolonged issue of homesickness.

 He suffered his first defeat in a Welsh Amateur Snooker Championship final (his fifth career Welsh Snooker Championship final) in 1983 losing to Wayne Jones 4–8.
 The following year, he defeated his arch-rival and 1983 winner Wayne Jones 8–7 in a close finish during the final of the 1984 Welsh Amateur Snooker Championship in a matter of 6 career finals.